core-wg/senml-spec/draft-jennings-core-senml.md

 point numbers that are representable as an IEEE double-precision floating-point numbers {{IEEE.754.1985}}.
 The number of significant digits in any measurement is not relevant, so a reading of 1.1 has exactly the same semantic meaning as 1.10.
-If the value has an exponent, the "e" MUST be in lower case. <!-- XXX:
-Can't really impose this requirement, can we? --> The mantissa SHOULD be less than 19 characters long and the exponent SHOULD be less than 5 characters long.
+If the value has an exponent, the "e" MUST be in lower case.
+The mantissa SHOULD be less than 19 characters long and the exponent SHOULD be less than 5 characters long.
 This allows time values to have better than micro second precision over the next 100 years.

 ## Examples